Welcome to New Student Orientation

 Your virtual advising appointment will depend on the type of appointment that you select.

-Students completing Orientation should go to the department website for the program that they intend to complete and select either the College of Ed Orientation-Freshman or College of Ed-Transfer depending upon what type of Orientation session you are attending.
+Students completing Orientation should go to the department website for the program that they intend to complete and select either the College of Education Orientation-Freshman or College of Education-Transfer depending upon what type of Orientation session you are attending.

 This advising appointment will go over any additional questions you have about the program and help you decide classes to register for in your first semester at the University of Utah.
 Viewing the program packets and completing all of your Orientation Modules to learn more about the programs is strongly recommended prior to your advising appointment.

 Conexed is the online advising appointment scheduler and video appointment platform that the University of Utah uses.
 Students request an appointment on the websites below and request the appropriate appointment to meet their needs.
 Please select all of the appropriate reasons for the advising appointment.
 Advising at this time is available online.
 All appointments will either be phone or video appointments.